mannt-jp/Udacity-DSNanoDegree-Project2/README.md

 # Disaster Response Pipeline Project

 ### Introduction
 This project is a web application that categorizes messages and news into topics and calls for relief regarding disasters.
+This tool can provide signals to authorities for sending in-time proper supports.

 ### File description
     app